-3.3.
-MOUNTING 7005 7015 KEYPADS
+2.3.
+MOUNTING 7005 and 7015 KEYPADS

 Keypad mounting is identical for both the 7015 LED and 7005 LCD versions.
 Keypads can be surface mounted or flush mounted as described below.
+NOTE: After mounting the 7005 LCD Keypad at eye level, you can adjust the display intensity level to suit the user by adjusting the intensity control located behind the keypad door.